openfl/www.openfl.org/_posts/2015-04-08-openfl-hybrid-release.md

 ## New Releases

 New versions of OpenFL and Lime are available.
 Some (newer) versions of haxelib install only "stable" versions of libraries.
 Unfortunately this means that Lime 2.3 was being installed with OpenFL 2.2, which are not compatible.
-As we continue to develop the newer OpenFL 3 APIs, we are changing the version number to a stable "3.0.0" in to ensure that Lime 2.3 is installed along with OpenFL 3, and to avoid setup bugs.
+As we continue to develop the newer OpenFL 3 APIs, we are changing the version number to a stable "3.0.0" in order to ensure that Lime 2.3 is installed along with OpenFL 3 and to avoid setup bugs.

 Upgrade using the following command: